woc-hack/tutorial/README.md

 * Key-Value maps to link authors, commits, files, projects, and blobs

+* Overview of naming conventions server/data/databases

 * Soon to debut:  mongodb tables with the summary information about authors and projects to enable selection of subsets for later analysis: (e.g, I want authors with at least 100 commits who worked no less than three years and participated in at least five java projects.)

+### Summary exercise

+* What type of usability improvements are needed?

+* What types of tasks would you like to work during the hackathon?

+* What would make you a long-time user of WoC?

 ## Self paced part of the tutorial